 There’s nothing that gets your heart racing like zipping along a bike path under a canopy of trees.
 Or, the feeling of breathing in fresh Carolina air as you trek along through the elements.
 In our area, we’ve got biking and hiking trails galore.
 There’s a lot to appeal to the outdoorsy types, but we’ve got plenty of less demanding paths for those that are occasionally active.
-Either way, find out how you can stay fit and take in the great outdoors as we transition into the cool, crisp days of fall & winter.
+Either way, here's how you can stay fit and take in the great outdoors.

 Grab your bicycle and get peddling through some of the most picturesque areas of Chapel Hill and Orange County.
 Now remember, respect your fellow hikers - if you’re riding in an area also frequented by pedestrians, please remember to pass on the left and give an audible warning before doing so.